 A third symbol often used to indicate a navigation menu, especially on responsive websites, is three horizontal lines.

 Note a couple of things.
-First, three lines, like a grid15 and a bullet list16 icon, communicate a certain type of layout — specifically, a vertical stack of entries.
+First, three lines, like a grid and a bullet list icon, communicate a certain type of layout — specifically, a vertical stack of entries.
 The menu’s layout should be consistent with the layout that the icon implies.
 The website below, for example, lists items horizontally, thus contradicting the layout indicated by the menu symbol.

 The advantage of the more inclusive triangle symbol and the label “Menu” is that they suit any layout, allowing you to change the layout without having to change the icon.